Nessa-v/Data-Analysis-projects/Analysing International Debt Statistics/README.md

 - Cameroon has a balanced profile.
 They are paying steadily but still carrying over 40% unpaid.
 It's not a big concern now, but debt levels must be monitored over time to maintain fiscal discipline.

-- LDCs and IDA nations have **large outstanding debts** which shows potential repayment strain.
+- LDCs and IDA only have **large outstanding debts** which shows potential repayment strain.

 ---